What is Stress Really?

 Getting some fresh air can help more than you think.
 Being able to take deep breaths in some fresh air can work as a form of meditation.
 This is a simple, yet effective way to release stress.

 Make it a point in your day to relax.
-You may feel like you don’t have the time in the day to take a break, but you do.
-It’s just a matter of you actually taking the time to do it.
-Resting for a minute in your car or running home to take a nap will make your overall day feel less stressful.
+You may feel like you don’t have the time in the day to take a break, but if it benefits your health, you should make the time.
+Resting for even 5 minutes in your car or running home to take a 20-minute nap will make your overall day feel less stressful.

 Can’t sleep due to your high levels of stress?
 Check out our 17 sleeping tips.